-We’d recently built on our important work of getting the chemical Bisphenol A (which has a link to breast cancer) banned from baby bottles, and been successfully active in highlighting to government the slurry of toxic chemicals in our furniture and cosmetics that end up in breast milk and clog up breast tissue.
+We’d recently built on our important work of getting the chemical Bisphenol A (which has a link to breast cancer) banned from baby bottles.
+And have also been successfully active in highlighting to the government the slurry of toxic chemicals in our furniture and cosmetics that end up in breast milk and clog up breast tissue.

-We were on the verge of expanding our ambassador education programme to go into workplaces around the country to educate women on how they can reduce their risk of developing breast cancer by up to 30 percent.
+We were on the verge of expanding our ambassador education programme to go into workplaces around the country to educate women on how they can reduce their risk of developing breast cancer by up to 30%.
 Yes, we were making great strides.

-Today tough decisions have had to be made which include reducing our staff by a quarter and no longer being able to deliver our ambassador outreach programme.
-However, what we are doing is rethinking and refocusing our strategy to make sure that what we do best, we now do even better.
+Today tough decisions have had to be made.
+This includes reducing our staff by a quarter and no longer being able to deliver our ambassador outreach programme.
+However, what we are doing is rethinking and refocusing our strategy to make sure that what we do best.
+We now do even better.
 This means we will significantly redesign how we promote our key messages and our scientific work.

 We want to support emerging scientists by expanding PHD studentships and bringing together and growing the breast cancer prevention research community.
 All of this will help deepen our understanding of the causes of breast cancer and how we can prevent it.
-Importantly, it will strengthen our impact and our voice with public health decision makers, by supporting policy that puts prevention first.
+Importantly, it will strengthen our impact and our voice with public health decision-makers by supporting a policy that puts prevention first.

 We are also very excited about this October’s Breast Cancer Awareness Month.
-It’s an opportunity to celebrate our resilience and revive that fundraising spirit to prove to the world that charities like us continue to play a critical role in supporting people to achieve long term health.
+It’s an opportunity to celebrate our resilience.
+And revive that fundraising spirit to prove to the world that charities like ours continue to play a critical role in supporting people to achieve long-term health.

-This Breast Cancer Awareness month, I invite you to join our 25 Saves Lives campaign and fundraise what you can, or simply donate £25 or whatever you can afford.
+This Breast Cancer Awareness month, I invite you to join our 25 Saves Lives campaign and fundraise what you can or donate £25 or whatever you can afford.
 You can be the difference our charity needs to thrive for years to come.
 Next year will be our 20th anniversary.
-Please help us celebrate this anniversary knowing that our important work is here to stay.
+Please help us celebrate this anniversary, knowing that our important work is here to stay.